-Sign up for credit cards that net you points that you can redeem for flights or hotels (my favourites are the Chase Sapphire Preferred and AMEX Platinum cards – both of which earn me tonnes of points!), and keep an eye out for cheap deals to new cities and countries.
+Sign up for credit cards that net you points that you can redeem for flights or hotels, and keep an eye out for cheap deals to new cities and countries.
 I got return flights from Dallas to Madrid for only $404 each through Scotts Cheap Flights.
 Mighty Travels is another great resource, and it’s worth paying the small fee for a premium account.

 8. Tack on personal travel to a business trip

 If your job involves business travel, why not tack on some extra vacation time after that conference or round of meetings?

 I did this when I had a work trip to Singapore some years ago.
 I flew in the weekend before the meeting started and spent a few days trekking through the jungle in Bukit Lawang in Indonesia.
 Bonus: your trip’s already partially paid for!

 If your other half travels for work, then tag along with them and spend some time exploring while they’re working.

 There’s only one way to truly get more vacation days: ask your boss.
 Can you negotiate more days off, or for a flexible work schedule that allows you to take some half days off here and there?
 Can you work remotely?
 Does your company offer a leave of absence or other flexible vacation policies?

 I am, of course, a huge believer in expat life.
 It enables you to explore a country (and even a continent), learn about the country’s culture and customs and sometimes even pick up a new language.